QuKunLab/APEC/README.md

 Details about initial files:

-    cell_info.csv: Two-column (separated by tabs) list of cell information ('name' and 'notes'), such as: name    notes
+    filtered_cells.csv: Two-column (separated by tabs) list of cell information ('name' and 'notes'), such as: name    notes
                         	CD4-001 CD4
                         	CD4-002 CD4
                         	CD8-001 CD8
                         	CD8-002 CD8
-    top_peaks.bed: Three-column list of peaks (500 BP accessible regions), such as: chr1    3094060 3094560
-                        	chr1    3094768 3095268
-                        	chr1    3113480 3113980
-                        	chr1    3119987 3120487
-    filtered_reads.csv: Fragment count matrix, where each row is a cell and each column represents peak.
+    top_filtered_peaks.bed: Three-column list of peaks, similar to the peaks.bed file in the 10X scATAC-seq datasets filtered_reads.mtx: Fragment count matrix in mtx format, where each row is a peak and each column represents a cell, similar to the matrix.mtx file in the 10X scATAC-seq datasets.
-                        The name of cells should be same with “cell_info.csv”, and the order of peaks should be same with “top_peaks.bed”.
-All numbers are separated by commas, for example:
+                        The order of cells should be same with "filtered_cells.csv", and the order of peaks should be same with "filtered_top_peaks.bed".
-				,peak0,peak1,peak2,peak3,peak4,peak5
-			        CD4-001,1,0,2,0,0,1
-			        CD4-002,0,1,0,0,2,0
-			        CD8-001,0,0,0,1,1,0
-			        CD8-002,2,1,0,0,0,1

-**Note**: If users want to analyze data for more than 10,000 cells, the "filtered_reads.csv" file can be very large.
-APEC also support the input matrix in mtx format, i.e. "filtered_reads.mtx", which is a file format for storing sparse matrix.
-Also, each row and column of the sparse matrix should be a cell and a peak respectively.
-Instead of the "filtered_reads.csv" file, the "filtered_reads.mtx" file should be placed in **matrix** folder in $project path.

 ### 3.2 Clustering based on accessons